elitcloud/elit/docs/documentation/decode_webapi.rst

 ===================

 ELIT provides web API that allows anyone to decode raw text into NLP structures using its `built-in models <models.html>`_.
-The web API does not require `installation <install.html>`_ and can be used by any programming language that supports HTTP request/response.
+The web API does not require installation and can be used by any programming language that supports HTTP request/response.

 ---------------
 Single Document
 ---------------

-The following codes take a single document and run the NLP pipeline for tokenization, part-of-speech tagging, named entity recognition, dependency parsing, morphological analysis, and coreference resolution using default parameters:
+The following code takes a single document and runs the NLP pipeline for tokenization, part-of-speech tagging, named entity recognition, dependency parsing, morphological analysis, and coreference resolution using default parameters:

 .. tabs::